The 10 Whitest Cities In North Dakota For 2025

 /10

-To rank the whitest places in North Dakota, we had to determine what measurable criteria define whiteness.
+To rank the whitest places in North Dakota, we used Saturday Night Science to look at Census demographic data.

-We had to count how many white people living there per capita.
+We had to look at the number of white people living in each city in North Dakota on a per capita basis.
 In other words, the percentage of white people living in each city in North Dakota.

 We looked at table B03002: Hispanic OR LATINO ORIGIN BY RACE.
 Here are the category names as defined by the Census: